 Video tours range from very in depth to short and sweet.
 If you're looking for a way to attract more buyers with minimal effort then a short 60 second walk around video is probably enough to get the job done!

 When you list your campervan for sale, you can include a link to a video on YouTube.
 We'll display this video on your listing page automatically.

-Secondly, like all markets, supply and demand causes prices for campervans to fluctuate a lot.
-The Covid-19 pandemic is a great example of this - high demand for RVs and limited supply has resulted in inflated prices across the board.
+Secondly, like all markets, supply and demand and the cost and availablity of raw materials (including lumber and vans themselves) causes prices for campervans to fluctuate.
+The Covid-19 pandemic is a recent example of this - high demand for campers, limited supply and increased cost of raw materials has resulted in inflated prices across the board.

 Lastly, some campervans that are rare or have strong cult followings (like Vanagons or Tiger Pro Vans) always come with a higher price tags.
 This is no different to how other markets work.